mdlindemulder/FinalProject/README.md

   1) Clean Data

-    a.
     In "acct.xls", some Elementary, High School and Option schools were missing SQRP data.
 For each of the Sheets listed below, we dropped schools missing SQRP data.

   Drop schools missing SQRP data:
       i) Elementary Schools ("Elem Schools (grds PreK-8 only)") ii) High Schools ("High Schools (grds 9-12 only)") iii) Option Schools ("Option Schools")

-    b.
     In "demo.xls", Sheet Name "Schools", some Elementary, High School & Option Schools were missing data under the column "Bilingual - Bilingual %".
 This is because these schools do not offer Bilingual programs.
 For each school without a bilingual program, we filled in with 0.

   2) Join and save cleaned data as new files:
 Once data was cleaned, we joined and saved the data as the following three new files: